Auroratide/auroratide.com/content/posts/resolving-the-image-rendering-paradox/content.md

   </div>
 </dl>

-Because the image is scaled by a non-integer, the resulting "pixels" cannot all be the same size.
+Because the image is scaled by a non-integer, the resulting enlarged "pixels" cannot all be the same size.
 Therefore, a compromise must be made, and the different rendering values make different compromises as a result of their semantics.

-* For `pixelated`, pixels must be square, and the only way to preserve that property is to allow pixels to overlap.
-The blurring on pixel boundaries represent places where pixels are overlapping.
+* For `pixelated`, pixels must be square, and the only way to preserve that property is to allow the enlarged pixels to overlap.
+The blurring on cell boundaries represent places where pixels are overlapping.
 * For `crisp-edges`, blurring is not allowed since the contrast between colors is most important.
-Resizing a pixelart image, therefore, results in "pixels" that are not square, which distorts the pixelation aesthetic.
+Resizing a pixelart image, therefore, results in cells that are not square, which distorts the pixelation aesthetic.
 * And `auto`, the browser default and included here mostly for reference, treats the image like a photo where smoothing is both allowed and expected.

-Finally, equipped with the history and semantics of `image-rendering`, we can resolve the paradox.

 ## Resolving the Paradox

+Equipped with the history and semantics of `image-rendering`, we can resolve the paradox!

 For pixelart, it is clear the `pixelated` value should be used; that's what most closely matches the semantics of the art.
 However, since Firefox does not yet support `pixelated`, we can fall back onto its currently provided solution, `crisp-edges`, which will resolve to the nearest neighbor algorithm.